gatlin/AFSBylaws/bylaws.md

 ### 4.0 Elected Officers

-The elected officers of AFS shall be a Chairperson, a Secretary, a Member-At-Large, and a Treasurer.
+The elected officers of AFS shall be a Chair, a Secretary, and a Treasurer.

 ### 4.1 Election